diaorui/fathom-deck/SETUP.md

 ## Troubleshooting

-### Workflow fails with "No module named 'fathom_deck'"
+### Workflow fails with "No module named 'peek_deck'"

 This is handled by `PYTHONPATH` in the workflow.
-If it still fails, check that `src/fathom_deck/` exists in your repo.
+If it still fails, check that `src/peek_deck/` exists in your repo.

 ### API rate limits